 A request for a formal hearing on the denial of a request to amend records must be made in writing to the University Registrar.
 Hearings will be conducted by a school official, otherwise known as the hearing officer, who does not have a direct interest in the outcome of the hearing.
 The hearing officer will provide notice to the student, reasonably in advance, of the date, place, and time of the hearing.
 The student will be afforded a full and fair opportunity at the hearing to present relevant evidence and is entitled to have a representative or advisor attend the hearing.

 Following the hearing, the hearing officer will prepare a report discussing his/her decision.
 Copies of the report will be distributed to the parties who have a legitimate educational interest in the report.
 If the hearing officer decides the student’s request to amend the record was improperly denied, the record shall be amended accordingly.
-Should the hearing officer uphold the denial, the student may appeal the hearing officer’s decision, in writing, to the Associate Provost for Academic Services within ten (10) days after notice of the decision is sent.
-The Associate Provost for Academic Services will request an Appeals Committee, consisting of three (3) disinterested University officials, to make a final determination after reviewing records from the hearing, the hearing officer’s report, and other relevant information.
+Should the hearing officer uphold the denial, the student may appeal the hearing officer’s decision, in writing, to the Associate Provost for Academic Services and Enrollment Management within ten (10) days after notice of the decision is sent.
+The Associate Provost for Academic Services and Enrollment Management will request an Appeals Committee, consisting of three (3) disinterested University officials, to make a final determination after reviewing records from the hearing, the hearing officer’s report, and other relevant information.
 If the Appeals Committee determines the student’s education record is factually incorrect, the record shall be amended accordingly.
 If the Appeals Committee decides to uphold the hearing officer’s denial, the student will be given an opportunity to place a written statement with the education record setting forth his/her disagreement with the decision.
 The student’s statement and the Appeal Committee’s decision will be maintained as part of the student’s education record for as long as the University maintains the record and may be disclosed to an authorized party when requested.
 The student also has the right to file a complaint with the Family Policy Compliance Office at the U.S. Department of Education.

 Letters of Recommendation